 How much does a new kitchen cost?

-A new kitchen can cost as little as £3,000.
+The good news is that a new kitchen design can cost from as little as around £3,000.
 And for that, you'll need to shop very smartly at a DIY store or Ikea for good quality units that don't break the bank.
-This won't, however, include the cost of kitchen worktops, which will be upwards of £100, appliances and fitting.
+This is for the units only, however, to which you will need to add the cost of the kitchen worktops, which will be from around £200 for laminate, which is likely to prove the lowest budget option.
+If you’re buying new appliances you’ll need to add the cost of these, and fitting of the new kitchen – unless you have the DIY skills – is on top, too.